dwavesystems/dwave-ocean-sdk/docs/examples/hybrid_cqm_binpacking.rst

 Formulate the Problem
 =====================

-The bin-packing problem is to assign each item in a collection of items with differing weights to one of a number of bins with limited capacity in such a way as to minimize the number of bins used.

 The code below sets the number of items, :code:`num_items`, assigns weights, :code:`weights`, randomly within a configurable range, :code:`item_weight_range`, and sets a bin capacity, :code:`bin_capacity`, based on the average weight.